 Do not try and use Amul fresh cream (blue carton) as a substitute, it will not work.
 Whipping cream has a much higher fat content and therefore whips up into fabulous peaks.

 Amul actually does have whipping cream, look out for the red carton.
-INR 200 for 1 Litre.
-This wasn’t easy to find, but I got my hands on it at Reliance Fresh.
-It is on Big Basket and Food Hall.
-Nature’s Basket and Food Hall stock far more expensive varieties too.
+It is on Big Basket and at Food Hall and Reliance Fresh.
 If you do find it, buy the smaller 200 ml cartons because dairy-based whipping cream cannot be stored in the fridge for long and does go waste.
+Imported brands are fine too, just more expensive.

 For longer-lasting, non-dairy options, check out Rich and Tropolite at Arife, Crawford Market.
 I don’t use these but I’ve heard that they’re good.

-If you have suggestions, don’t be shy!
+If you have suggestions, Indian or imported, don’t be shy!
 Leave a comment below 🙂

 I was guilty of using the little imitation bottles for a while and I know they’re cheap and seem like the easy solution.
 They are.
 But organic, pure vanilla extract is available these days and is not a bad investment considering it lasts for a while.
 I like Sprig and at the moment, I’m using McCormick’s from the US.
 You could even make your own!